andrewcooke/ParserCombinator.jl/README.md

 implemented via trampolining, with an optional cache to avoid repeated evaluation (and, possibly, in the future, detect left-recursive grammars).

-The advantages of this approch are:
+The advantages of this approach are:

   * Recursion is avoided